microsoft/vscode-github-triage-actions/README.md

     required: true
 ```

+### Deep Classifier

+This classifier generates assignees and lables using a deep-learning model stored in Azure Blob storage and generated using an Azure GPU instance.
+The model is created with help from [simpletransformers](https://simpletransformers.ai/) and [huggingface/transformers](https://github.com/huggingface/transformers).

+This setup is more involved and detailed in the [Action's README](/classifier-deep/README.md).

 ### Classifier

+This classifier generates assignees and lables using a model stored in Azure Blob storage and generated using a GitHub Actions runner.

 The full classifier workflow is a 2-part process (Train, Apply), with each part consisting of several individual Actions.
+It maay be helpful to see how this is configured in the [vscode-remote-release repository](https://github.com/microsoft/vscode-remote-release/tree/master/.github/workflows).

 #### Train